basic-1/basic-1c/b1c/docs/reference.md

 ### `DATA`, `READ`, `RESTORE` statements

-`DATA`, `READ` and `RESTORE` statements can be used for storing large number of numeric and textual values in BASIC program code and reading them successively.
+`DATA`, `READ` and `RESTORE` statements can be used for storing large number of numeric and textual values in program code and reading them successively.

 **Usage:**
 `DATA [(<type1>[, <type2>, ... <typeM>])] <value1>[, <value2>, ... <valueN>]`